Updated: September 1, 2022

 When you’re young, your greatest asset is yourself – so do your best to protect it.

-If you’re employed, then learn all your HMO benefits and take advantage of it.
+If you’re employed, then learn all your HMO benefits and take advantage of them.
 If you’re a freelancer, then get health insurance, even if it’s just PhilHealth.

 But more importantly, take care of yourself and don’t abuse your body.
 Invest in a sport and start living an active lifestyle while you’re still young.